 If You Suffer a Dog Bite

-Georgia's personal injury laws can be complex and confusing, but the skilled attorneys with can help you make sense of your rights and legal options.
-If you have questions about pursuing compensation for a dog bite, contact the Atlanta dog bite lawyers at Van Sant Law, LLC today to schedule an appointment for a free, no-obligation case consultation.
+Georgia's personal injury laws can be complex and confusing, but the skilled attorneys with Van Sant Law can help you make sense of your rights and legal options.
+If you have questions about pursuing compensation for a dog bite, contact the Atlanta dog bite lawyers at Van Sant Law, LLC today to schedule an appointment for a free, no-obligation case consultation by filling out our contact form or calling our office directly at 404.991.5950.
 Act now, as the time to file a claim is limited.